Drupal

 Identification

-The pattern triggers on a SoftwareInstance that matches one of the following criteria
+The pattern is triggered by a SoftwareInstance that matches one of the following criteria:

-• Type equals “Apache Webserver” and config_file attribute is populated
+• Type equals “Apache Webserver” and the config_file attribute is populated.

-• Type ends with “Apache Web Server” and config_file attribute is populated
+• Type ends with “Apache Web Server” and the config_file attribute is populated.

-• Type equals “Nginx Webserver” and configuration_file attribute is populated
+• Type equals “Nginx Webserver” and the configuration_file attribute is populated.

-The pattern will only create a SoftwareInstance if one of the following conditions is true
+The pattern creates a SoftwareInstance only if one of the following conditions is true:

-• For Apache installations only: the DocumentRoot ends with drupal (the DocumentRoot is found in the config_file as reported on the SoftwareInstance)
+• (Apache installations only) The DocumentRoot ends with drupal (the DocumentRoot is found in the config_file as reported by the SoftwareInstance).

-• For Nginx installations only: root ends in drupal.
-The root is obtained from one of the Nginx configuration files
+• (Nginx installations only) The root ends with drupal.
+The root is obtained from one of the Nginx configuration files.

-• For Nginx installations only: drupal.conf is one of the include directories as reported in one of the Nginx configuration files
+• (Nginx installations only) drupal.conf is one of the included directories as reported in one of the Nginx configuration files.

-• For IIS only: the child of the IIS trigger process contains argument -ap drupal
+• (Microsoft IIS Webserver only) The child of the IIS trigger process contains the -ap drupal argument.

-• For IIS only: the child of the IIS trigger process contains argument -h drupal.config
+• (Microsoft IIS Webserver only) The child of the IIS trigger process contains the -h drupal.config argument.

 Simple identification mappings